Top 20 Colleges With Interesting History or Finds

 Favorites of Technology Companies

-Such is the reputation of Stanford University for academic excellence that it’s said students are hired on the spot at Google – no applications are necessary for summer jobs and internships.
+Such is the reputation of Stanford University for academic excellence, and it’s said students are hired on the spot at Google – no applications are necessary for summer jobs and internships.
 Many students, however, skip the Google route despite the strong possibility of lifetime employment because of their entrepreneurial dreams.

 Steam Tunneling